Odesa braces for looming Russian assault

 Sure of victory

-Odesa’s distance from the initial frontlines has given it the time necessary to prepare: Although an obvious Russian target, Moscow’s forces have to cover 250km to reach it from occupied Crimea.
+Odesa’s distance from the initial frontlines has given it the time necessary to prepare: Although an obvious Russian target, Moscow’s forces have to cover 250 km to reach it from occupied Crimea.

 “Fortunately for us, Kyiv, Kharkiv, these were the first targets, so they bought us time to prepare,” says Kordynovska.
 “Kyiv, they didn’t have this time.
 We also have bomb attacks every day, but as I know from our army, we have some of the best anti-air defences [in the country] in this city,” she adds.